3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

 Limiting the current draw from USB-Power Delivery is an important safety feature that controls the maximum current that can flow through the USB-PD power supply.
-This prevents damaging the device as well as what it is connected to in case of any malfunction like short-circuiting the USB port.
+With this feature the device will limit how much current it draws not to exceed the power supplies specifications.
+Most chargers would engage overcurrent protection if the device tried to draw too much current, but triggering it repeatedly could shorten the lifespan of the charger or simply damage it.

 ### [Setup menu password configuration](https://docs.dasharo.com/dasharo-menu-docs/overview/$user-password-management)